-A cause-and-effect questions is different because they are easier to miss-read.
+Cause-and-effect questions are different because they are easier to miss-read.

 What is actually a cause-and-effect question can be answered incorrectly as a problems-and-effects or a problem-and-solution.

 However, this can be easily solved by carefully reviewing the question.

 Firstly, the wording actually varies quite a bit even within this question type.

 There is a variety of language that can be used, and this can cause confusion.